 External Halyard Flagpoles expose the rope halyard on the outside of the flagpole shaft.

-External Halyard Flagpoles utilize flagpole trucks with an exposed pulley, rope halyard and flagpole cleat.
-If budget is a concern, External Halyard Flagpoles are the most affordable as well as most popular for both residential and commercial flagpole projects.
-These flagpoles range in height from 20 ft to 80 ft.
+External Halyard Systems utilize flagpole trucks with an exposed pulley, rope halyard and cleat.
+If budget is a concern, External Halyard Flagpoles are the most affordable type of flagpole.
+External Halyard Flagpoles range in height from 20 ft to 80 ft.

-An external truck sits at the top of the flagpole, providing a pulley system for rope halyard.
+An External Truck sits at the top of an External Halyard Flagpole, providing a pulley system for rope halyard.

 Spindle Design Trucks incorporate a threaded spindle which is installed into a female fitting welded into the top of the flagpole.